University of Colorado Boulder Data & Information Overview

 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-According to College Factual's 2020 analysis, CU - Boulder is ranked #245 out of 1,727 schools in the nation that were analyzed for overall quality.
-This puts it in the top 5% of all colleges and universities in the country.
+According to College Factual's 2023 analysis, CU - Boulder is ranked #108 out of 2,241 schools in the nation that were analyzed for overall quality.
+This lands it a coveted spot in the top 5% of all colleges and universities in the country.
 This is an improvement over the previous year, when CU - Boulder held the #242 spot on the Best Overall Colleges list.

 Is It Hard to Get Into CU - Boulder?

 University of Colorado Boulder has an acceptance rate of 84%, which makes it somewhat selective.
 Make sure it's not the only school you apply to, even if it's your school of choice.
 Whether you get in or not will largely depend on how you compare to other applicants.

 About 73% of students accepted to CU - Boulder submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 570 and 670.
 Math scores were between 560 and 680.